Dispelling the myths

 There is a misconception that dietary supplements are safe to use.
 Here are the common supplement myths and the truths that athletes need to know.

-There’s nothing banned on the supplement label so I won’t test positive.
+Myth 1 - there’s nothing banned on the supplement label, so I won’t test positive.

 In 2016, life science company LGC conducted the Australian Supplements Survey, which analysed 67 common supplement products available for purchase in Australia.
 They found one in five products contained one or more substances banned in sport.
 Importantly, none of the products identified listed any banned substances on their ingredients list.

 Myth 2 - athletes need to take supplements to get their best performance.

 According to Professor Louise Burke, Head of Sports Nutrition at the Australian Sports Commission (now Sport Australia), the value you get when you are invested in long-term nutritional advice, particularly if it’s individualised to you, will be a lot better in the long run.

 “To achieve your best performance, you need to consider your nutrition, competition strategies, how to fuel, how to hydrate, before even considering a supplement.”